 Using social listening tools like Agorapulse, TweetDeck & Brandwatch may prove to be beneficial.

 Analyzing psychographic, demographic, technographic & firmographic data of the prospects gives precognitive insights about their buying behavior.
-Accordingly, it can be figured-out whether or not the content strategy of a brand is relevant enough for prospects.
+Accordingly, the content strategy should be checked off the brand simultaneously.

 Prospects can be surveyed about their reading, watching & listening habits using a platform such as Typeform.
 Software such as Affinio can also be used to determine people who influence the prospects of a brand.